Chhoila: A Fire-Grilled Delicacy from the Newar Community

-In many Newar households, the preparation of chhoila (choila) — a spicy, grilled meat dish — over a firepit is a memory cherished across generations.
-Traditionally, rice straw was used to create a fire, whose heat would then sear buffalo meat, the key raw ingredient.
-This charring of the meat gave it an earthy, smoky flavour, and the moniker, haku chhoila (haku is black in Newari).
+In many Newar households, the preparation of chhoila (choila), a spicy, grilled meat dish, over a fire-pit is a memory cherished across generations.
+Traditionally, rice straw was used to create a fire, whose heat would then sear buffalo meat, the star ingredient.
+This charring of the meat lent the dish an earthy, smoky flavour, and the moniker, haku chhoila (haku meaning black in Newari).
+The Newar word (छ्वय्ला) romanised is written as chvaylā.
+In Newar homes, chhoila is prepared in two ways — haku chhoila, and mana chhoila (boiled marinated meat).

 Haku chhoila is a flame-roasted spicy grilled meat dish.
 Image credit: Community Homestay Network